Dr34mR/AussieBroadbandUsageTracker/README.md

-## NB: I am no longer with AussieBroadband due to a move
+### NB: I am no longer with Aussie Broadband due to a house move - I will probably pick this up where I left off once I move again.

 # Aussie Broadband Usage Tracker
 Windows desktop application to display and track usage for AussieBroadband customers.